 To understand the terminology let’s start by dissecting the keyword CRO:

-• Conversion: it’s the process of making a user take a chosen action in response to a call-to-action on a website.
+- Conversion: it’s the process of making a user take a chosen action in response to a call-to-action on a website.
 It could be simply buying a product, subscribing to an email list, booking a sales call, or other desired actions.

-• Rate: The rate is calculated as follows
+- Rate: The rate is calculated as follows

 Visitors / converted visitors = Conversion rate

 So let’s say 100 people visit your website and 2 of them convert, for example, they buy your product, then your conversion rate is 2%.
-Many business owners neglect this aspect and focus only on the ROAS (Return On Ad Spent) instead of also looking at the conversion rate of their website.
+Many business owners neglect this aspect and focus only on the ROAS (Return On Ad Spent) instead of also looking at the conversion rate of their website. - Optimization: So to optimize something we have to make some changes to our website and remove the elements that dissuade people from converting like bad use expererience or sales copy that doesn’t persuade the visitors and replacing them with elements that encourage conversion.

 But how can we determine these elements?
 Some of your changes will result in an increase the performance some won’t, we need a data-based process to determine which ones we want to keep.
 This is exactly what CRO is about, it’s playing the role of a scientist that is trying to gather evidence to prove or disproof that an element affects the conversion rate and keep only the ones that are increasing it and we do that based on 3 principles: Data analysis, Scientific method, and Statistics.